Committee on Baseball Veterans

 After Frisch died and Terry left the Committee, elections were normalized.
-In 1978, membership increased to fifteen members, five Hall of Famers, five owners and executives, and five sportswriters.
+In 1978, membership increased to fifteen, five Hall of Famers, five owners and executives, and five sportswriters.
 The members would meet in Florida during spring training to elect a player or two every year.

 The Veterans Committee mandate of up to two players was increased briefly from 1995 to 2001.
 In these years, the committee could elect one extra player from the Negro Leagues and one from the 19th century in addition to the two regular players.

-The committee was replaced on August 6, 2001: in a sweeping reform, the Hall of Fame eliminated the fifteen member committee.
+The committee was replaced on August 6, 2001: in a sweeping reform, the Hall of Fame eliminated the fifteen-member committee.
 The new committee was to be made of all living members of the Hall of Fame, living J. G. Taylor Spink Award winners, and the living Ford Frick Award winners.
 The change was in large part a reaction to the controversial election of Bill Mazeroski the previous year; many outside observers thought he was poorly qualified and demanded changes, which were made but had all sorts of unintended consequences, the main one being that no one was able to gain election in the following few years.

 After a meeting on July 28, 2007, the Hall announced that a committee of 16 electors would vote after receiving input from the living members of the Hall.
-These electors would include Hall of Fame players, executives, and media personnel.
+These electors included Hall of Fame players, executives, and media personnel.

-The quadrennial election of managers, executives, and umpires would be moved to a biennial schedule for managers and umpires, beginning in 2008.
-In odd number years, all players whose careers began after 1943 and are eligible for election are considered.
-These players will comprise a ballot of 20 to 25 players, rather than 30.
+The quadrennial election of managers, executives, and umpires was moved to a biennial schedule for managers and umpires, beginning in 2008.
+In odd-numbered years, all players whose careers began after 1943 and who were eligible for election were considered.
+These players comprised a ballot of 20 to 25 players, rather than 30.
 In the first election under the new format, Joe Gordon was elected to the Hall, the first player to make it through the Committee's process since 2000.

-In 2010 the Veterans Committee announced another set of changes.
-The format changed to three eras: Pre-Integration (1871-1946), Golden (1947-1972) and Expansion (1973-1989 for players and 1973-Present for executives).
-All three eras would be made up of composite ballots of both players and off field personnel.
-The expansion era will have a 12 man ballot, while the two previous eras will have only 10 candidates.
-Each ballot will be voted on by a 16 member committee selected by the Hall of Fame’s board of directors.
-The committees will be made up of Hall of Fame players, major league executives and historians/media members.
-The eras will rotate their voting years as Expansion were voted on in 2010 for enshrinement in 2011, followed by the Golden era and then the Pre-Integration era, with the each era coming up every three years.
+In 2010, the Veterans Committee announced another set of changes.
+The format changed to distinguish three discrete eras: Pre-Integration (before 1946), Golden (1947-1972) and Expansion (1973-1989 for players and 1973-Present for executives).
+All three eras were made up of composite ballots of both players and off-field personnel.
+The expansion era had a 12-person ballot, while the two previous eras had only 10 candidates up for enshrinement.
+Each ballot was voted on by a 16-member committee selected by the Hall of Fame’s board of directors.
+The committee was made up of Hall of Fame players, major league executives and historians or media members.
+The eras rotated their voting years as Expansion Era candidates were voted on in 2010 for enshrinement in 2011, followed by the Golden era the following year and then the Pre-Integration era, with the each era coming up every three years.
 Pat Gillick was the first person to be elected under that format.